Dominikwigh/Portfolio-1/README.md

 #### Footer ####
-* This section icludes links for our users to find us on social media
+* This section includes links for our users to find us on social media
 * When the links are clicked they open in a new tab for the user to visit

 ![Fo0ter with social media links](documentation/footer.png)